Chhokmah0/submodKC/README.md

 # submodKC
-Exact algorithm for submodular knapsack problem.
+Exact algorithm for the submodular knapsack problem.

+## Prerequist
-## Install Xmake
+1. Install Xmake
 Xmake is a cross-platform build utility based on the Lua scripting language.

 With cURL